Article by Angela Haldane

 Eat plenty of legumes such as organic soy bean products made from whole beans such as tofu, Vitasoy or Pure Harvest organic soy milk, hummus, bean salad or bean soup and 1 tablespoon of ground linseed on your cereal daily.
 These foods provide plant oestrogens as part of your daily diet.
 Research studies have shown that such foods reduce skin dryness and hot flushes.

 Herbal medicine proves to be an effective alternative to the Hormone Replacement Therapy (HRT) in the treatment of menopause.
-It can provide plant oestrogens and support the nervous system for anxiety, insomnia or depression.
+It can provide plant oestrogens and support the nervous system for stress, insomnia or depression.